gravitational/teleport/rfd/0128-autogenerate-resource-reference.md

 code.

 To do this, write a program that we can run as a new Make target in a clone of `gravitational/teleport`.
-When we make changes to Teleport's dynamic resources , we can run the program manually, generate a new iteration of the reference, and manually open a pull request with the new content.
+When we make changes to Teleport's dynamic resources, we can run the program manually, generate a new iteration of the reference, and manually open a pull request with the new content.